sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 Follow this [link](Create%20a%20Linux%20VM%20with%20IoT%20Edge.md) if you are planning to test the Public Safety template using a cloud VM and a simulated stream

 Follow this [link](Deploy_IoT_Edge_Lva_Gateway_modules_NUC.md) if you have a real computer such as an Intel NUC and a `ONVIF` Camera to run the edge analytics modules

+## Prepare the data folder on the Edge gateway

+In this reference implementation, we are keeping some configuration under the folder /data/storage

+Using the `ssh` connection (PuTTY):

+* create a root folder name data`mkdir/data`
+* navigate to it and create 2 child folders `/data/media` and `/data/storage`
+* Change the mode to read/write to the entire folder `chmod -R 777 /data`
+* Copy the state.json file into storage
+* Use pscp from a command terminal `pscp.exe state.json [username]@[IP Address]:/data/storage/state.json`

 ## Configure the desire properties and instantiate the Cameras in IoT Central